Nepal Travel Guide

 It is easy to find ATMs and businesses in the city which accept cards (Visa, MasterCard, American Express), but less-so in rural areas.
 If you are considering trekking (Check Everest Base Camp Trekking), you will surely need cash.
 We recommend withdrawing money while still in your home country.
 And converting it to Nepalese rupees prior to departure as the safest choice.
 In Kathmandu, support options for both transferring money include Western Union and traveler’s checks.
 Plan a trip to Nepal for what it expected.

-Travel Guide on Visas and Permits
+Travel Guide on Tourist Visa and Permits

-Frequent questions and answers about travelling in Nepal
+Frequent questions and answers about travelling in Nepal and Everest Base Camp Trek

 In March 2022, Nepal removed barriers to on-arrival entries for unvaccinated travelers.
 While you still need a 72-hour negative PCR test result to board the plane and be eligible for the on-arrival visa, you do not need to present proof of vaccination.